 In December of 2021, the LDC entered into a license agreement with National Grid that grants National Grid an exclusive right to enter the Kings Fuel site for the exclusive purpose of undertaking an environmental remediation project.
 The term of the agreement began in February 2022 and runs through December 31, 2026 and can be extended if necessary.
 The agreement calls for monthly license fees that decrease over the term of the agreement as each phase of the remediation project is completed.
-The monthly license fees shall be payable to the Corporation as follows:
+The original monthly license fees, which are subject to change depending on the term of each phase, are payable to the LDC as follows: